owlbarn/owlbarn.github.io/_sources/chapter/perfcmp.rst.txt

 We can see that in this group Owl outperforms or achieves similar performance as the other two in most cases, especially for complex computation such as ``log`` and ``sin``.

+One thing is noteworthy is that Owl's ``copy`` function is slower than the other two, this explains why ``add`` operation is slower because the memory operation overhead dominates and the actual computation complexity is low.
+Owl's ``copy`` operation is implemented with a simple ``for`` loop whereas the other two are heavily optimised with AVX/SSE.
+Currently, we are working on the same AVX optimisation which is expected to boost the performance of ``copy`` to the same level.
+We will conduct another separate evaluation with AVX enabled soon.

 Fold and Scan Operations